-In comparison to the decades after World War II, economic internationalization has confronted all advanced welfare states with new challenges: In the 1970s, these could have been met by more effective macro-economic coordination, but in the 1980s and 1990s internationalization came to have a more direct effect on the structures of national employment and social-policy systems: In product markets, international competition intensified and spread to sectors of national economies that had previously been sheltered.
-At the same time, mobile firms were enabled to choose among national production locations, and mobile capital is now able to seek the most attractive investment opportunities world-wide.
-As a consequence, the terms of trade between capital, labor, and the state have shifted in the favor of capital interests, national powers to tax and to regulate have become constrained, and governments and unions wishing to maintain employment in the exposed sectors of the economy must seek for ways to increase productivity, rather than for redistribution.
-At the same time, welfare state revenue is constrained by international tax competition, by the need to reduce non-wage labor costs, and by the need to avoid public sector deficits - while welfare state retrenchment is encountering massive political opposition.
+Compared with the decades after World War II, economic internationalisation has confronted all advanced welfare states with new challenges.
+In the 1970s, these could have been met by more effective macro-economic coordination but, in the 1980s and 1990s, internationalisation came to have a more direct effect on the structures of national employment and social-policy systems.
+In product markets, international competition intensified and spread to sectors of national economies that had previously been sheltered.
+At the same time, mobile firms were enabled to choose among national production locations, and mobile capital is now able to seek the most attractive investment opportunities worldwide.
+As a consequence, the terms of trade between capital, labour, and the state have shifted in favour of capital interests, and national powers to tax and to regulate have become constrained.
+Governments and unions wishing to maintain employment in the exposed sectors of the economy must seek ways to increase productivity, rather than redistribution.
+At the same time, welfare state revenue is constrained by international tax competition, by the need to reduce non-wage labour costs, and by the need to avoid public sector deficits, while welfare state retrenchment is encountering massive political opposition.

-Under these conditions, all countries are under pressure to increase private sector employment, to raise the efficiency of welfare state spending, and in particular to reduce the employment-impeding effects of welfare state financing and welfare state benefits.
+Under these conditions, all countries are under pressure to increase private sector employment, to increase the efficiency of welfare state spending and, in particular, to reduce the employment-impeding effects of welfare state financing and welfare state benefits.
 But these pressures are affecting countries that differ greatly with regard to levels and structures of employment, with regard to levels and structures of welfare state spending, and with regard to levels and structures of public sector revenue.
-As a consequence, national welfare states differ greatly in their vulnerability to international economic pressures, and in the specific problems which they need most urgently to address - and they differ also in the policy options that they could reach under the path-dependent constraints of existing policy legacies, and under the institutional constraints of existing veto positions.
-There is, in other words, not one best way through which advanced welfare states could maintain their economic viability in an environment of internationalized capitalism without abandoning their employment, social security and egalitarian aspirations.
-But as countries like Denmark, Switzerland, Australia, or the Netherlands demonstrate, there is also no reason to think that economic viability should be incompatible with the successful pursuit of these aspirations.
+As a consequence, national welfare states differ greatly in their vulnerability to international economic pressures, and in the specific problems that they need most urgently to address.
+They differ also in the policy options that they could reach under the path-dependent constraints of existing policy legacies, and under the institutional constraints of existing veto positions.
+There is, in other words, not one best way through which advanced welfare states could maintain their economic viability in an environment of internationalised capitalism without abandoning their employment, social security and egalitarian aspirations.
+However, as countries such as Denmark, Switzerland, Australia, or the Netherlands demonstrate, there is also no reason to think that economic viability should be incompatible with the successful pursuit of these aspirations.